 Right in the middle of the Estate amongst the chalets, is the highest point in the property, which you can climb via some steps.
 At the top there is a viewpoint with a view that will take your breath away.
 Getting up early to catch the sunrise from the top of The Boulder is something that will stay with you forever!

 Staying in Kochi?
-Read my Ramada Resort Kochi experience
+Read my Ramada Resort by Wyndham Kochi experience

 Right at the feet of the The Boulder you have a wooded area carpeted with moss and wild flowers, with hammocks where you can just relax and while the time away with a good book.